privacytrustlab/dp_dynamics/README.md

 # Privacy Dynamics for Noisy (Stochastic) Mini-batch Gradient Descent

 This repository contains the code to train differentially private models using privacy dynamics analysis.
 Currently, privacy dynamics analysis supports regularized logistic regression model trained with vanilla noisy mini-batch GD (i.e. no momentum, no adaptive step-size etc.).
 More details about the algorithm and privacy dynamics analysis are described in our paper:

-_Differentially Private Learning Needs Hidden State (Or Much Faster Convergence)_
+_Differentially Private Learning Needs Hidden State (Or Much Faster Convergence)_</br>

-**Jiayuan Ye and Reza Shokri**
+**Jiayuan Ye and Reza Shokri**</br>
 [arXiv:2203.05363](https://arxiv.org/abs/2203.05363)